mheuss/side-scroller/README.md

 `src/models/piece-of-paper`, function name `checkForInteraction`.

-In `src/models/collectable`, function name `checkGather`, handles the test for gathering by calling the collision detection in `src/models/sprite`, and if collided with, sets that sprites state to collected.
+In `src/models/collectable`, function name `checkGathered`, handles the test for gathering by calling the collision detection in `src/models/sprite`, and if collided with, sets that sprites state to collected.